axsemantics/rohrpost/doc/index.rst

 rohrpost provides a decorator ``rohrpost_handler``, that accepts both a string and a list to register a method as the handler for incoming messages.
-This is how the ping method works:
+This is how the ping method works, that rohrpost provides out of the box:

 .. code-block:: python